-Understanding that students might be prevented from receiving a theological education for financial reasons, IRBS offers scholarships that are based on financial need.
+Understanding that students might be prevented from receiving a theological education for financial reasons, IRBS offers scholarships to students who are pursuing Gospel ministry.
+Scholarships are granted based on financial need.
 An enrolled student may request a scholarship application from their admissions counselor.
 Once the application has been submitted, proof of financial need may be required.
-The Scholarship Committee will review scholarship requests and respond within 2-4 weeks with their decision.
-Scholarships are awarded by the seminary's Scholarship Committee and are given on a first come, first serve basis and according to need.
-Students must apply for financial aid each academic year but scholarships are awarded on a semester basis, assuming that the student meets all the conditions of the scholarship for which he or she is applying.
+The scholarship committee will review scholarship requests and respond within 2-4 weeks with their decision.
+Scholarships are awarded by the seminary's scholarship committee and are given on a first come, first serve basis and according to need.
+Students must apply for financial aid each academic year, but scholarships are awarded on a semester basis, assuming that the student meets all the conditions of the scholarship for which he is applying.
 Scholarship applications will not be considered before an admission application has been accepted.